dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 }
 \$sessionHost = Get-RdsSessionHost \@hostPoolLevelInput; \$sessionHost
 ```
-to check if the VM has any Heartbeat.
-The result may look like
+To check if the VM has any Heartbeat.
+The result may look like:

 ```
 SessionHostName : wvd-prefix-0.cookiedough.onmicrosoft.com